 Be nice.
 Or else.

-Digital Media Producer at 15 Fingers Joined about 3 years ago via an invitation from Erik T.
+Buffalo, New York, USA Digital Media Director at FIFTEEN Joined over 3 years ago via an invitation from Erik T.

 seanwes podcast, Screenrant Underground, Serial, This American Life

 Also, shameless plugs for shows that I help produce: